Study Abroad in New Zealand, Universities in New Zealand

 Admissions and visa

 Once prospective students choose their university and desired program, they should begin the process of applying for a student visa.
-In order to study for longer than three months in New Zealand, students must get an international student visa for studying abroad.
+To study for longer than three months in New Zealand, students must get an international student visa for studying abroad.
 To get the student visa, prospective students fill out the applications found on either university website links or their country's immigration department.
 Once approved, send proof to the university of choice and wait for the final approval.